Annual assessment reports are due September 14, 2018

 OSU faculty and staff members may request funds to support student learning outcomes assessment for undergraduate, graduate, or certificate programs or assessment in other areas including entry-level assessment, mid-level or general education assessment, and assessment of other programs aimed at enhancing student learning.

-Budget requests for FY18 must be submitted by May 19, 2017, or earlier as directed by your academic college.
 Upon submission of the form, you will receive a confirmation email that will include a copy of the information you enter.
 If your academic college requests a copy of your budget request, you may forward this submission confirmation email.

 Departments should contact their Associate Dean's office if they have budgeting questions or need specific information.

 The budget request form is hosted online.
 Depending on the specific request, departments requesting assessment funds may need to attach some of the following documents:

 The following guidelines were established by the OSU faculty Assessment and Academic Improvement Council to describe appropriate uses of assessment funding for program outcomes assessment or special assessment projects.
 The Assessment and Academic Improvement Council and Office of University Assessment support outcomes assessment by providing funding to academic units to implement their assessment plans and develop new assessments aimed at evaluating student achievement of expected learning outcomes.